Totodore/totodore.github.io/content/blog/serde-wrapper.md

 +++
-title = "Extending serde json capabilities by writing a wrapper" date = 2025-05-08 description = ""
+title = "Extending serde capabilities by wrapping serializer and deserializers" date = 2025-05-08 description = ""
 [taxonomies]
 tags = ["socketioxide", "rust"]
 +++
+### TL;DR
+Socket.IO is a JavaScript library for real-time, bidirectional communication between clients and servers, built on top of WebSockets (with fallbacks) and featuring a custom event-based protocol.
+It uses a custom packet format that doesn’t map cleanly to Rust’s type system or serde's model — especially with variadic arguments and out-of-band binary payloads.
+This post walks through how I extended `serde_json` by wrapping its deserializer to:

+* Lazily extract the event name without full deserialization,
+* Automatically reinject binary payloads into placeholders,
+* Differentiate between tuples and vectors for correct variadic decoding,
+* Eliminate the need for intermediate `Value` and two-phase parsing.

+The result is a clean, ergonomic, and performant single-phase deserialization system — with a 10× speedup on packet routing.

 ## Custom Serde Wrapper for Socket.IO Packet Handling in Rust

-If you're just here for the final implementation, you can [skip the story and check it out here](#).

 While working on [Socketioxide](https://github.com/totodore/socketioxide), an Axum-like Socket.IO server implementation in Rust, I encountered an issue I initially thought would be trivial.
 Spoiler: it wasn’t.
-It led me to rethink how `serde` works and ultimately dive deep into customizing it for our needs.
+It led me to rethink how `serde` works and ultimately dive deep into customizing it for the socketioxide needs.

 ### The Socket.IO Protocol Quirks